lpereira199312/rdata_updater/README.md

 # rdata_updater / python

-This is the repository of the Rdata updater for the python language.
+This is the repository of the Rdata updater for the python language in linux.

 ## Requirements